aead

 55 Current benchmark figures on a simple input from the RFC8439 appendices

-56 on my mid-2020 MacBook Air look like (use `cabal bench` to run the
+56 on an M4 Silicon MacBook Air look like (use `cabal bench` to run the

 57 benchmark suite):